The Shape of Dark Matter Haloes, I. HI Observations of Edge-on Galaxies: Results

 AGN are known to exert strong influence on the ISM of the galaxy (e.g. \citet{Shulevski2012A} and references therein).
-It is therefore interesting to note how regular the \ion{H}{I} disk is, both in the zeroth moment as in maximum temperature.
-Most of the inner disk shows a maximum surface density remarkably flat plateau between 80 and 100 K (figure \ref{fig:ESO274-G001-maxtemperature}).
-The galaxy is barely visible in most optical and infrared bands, indicating only little stellar mass.
-This may explain why the gas relatively undisturbed, in comparison with our other galaxies.
+It is therefore interesting to note how regular the \hi disc is, both in the zeroth-moment as in maximum-temperature maps.
+Most of the inner disc has a maximum surface brightness temperature that forms a remarkably flat plateau between 80 and 100\,K (Figure \ref{fig:ESO274-G001} bottom-right).
+The galaxy is barely visible in most optical and infrared bands, indicating the presence of only little stellar mass.
+This may explain why the gas is relatively undisturbed, in comparison with our other galaxies.
+The galaxy is known to have modest star formation at $1.5\times10^{-2}$ M$_\odot$ per year \citep{Cote2009}.

-There is a warp visible beyond $\sim280$ arcsec on both sides of the galaxy (figure \ref{fig:ESO274-G001-doublemoment0}).
-The PV-diagram is slightly asymmetric, with more gas at the low velocity side.
-This is also visible in the integrated profiles (figure \ref{fig:ESO274-G001-PV}).
+There is a warp visible beyond $\sim280$ arcsec on both sides of the galaxy (Figure \ref{fig:ESO274-G001} bottom-left).
+The XV-diagram is slightly asymmetric, with more gas at the low velocity side.
+This is also visible in the integrated profiles (Figure \ref{fig:ESO274-G001} bottom-right).
 The shape of the spectrum matches well to HIPASS, although it is more symmetric.

-\subsection{UGC 7321}
+\subsection{UGC\,7321}

-\object{UGC 7321} is a well known low surface brightness galaxy, which has already been studied using the Westerbork Synthesis Radio Telescope (WSRT) \citet{Garcia-Ruiz2002A} and the VLA \citet{Uson2003A}.
+is a well-known low surface brightness galaxy, which has already been studied using the Westerbork Synthesis Radio Telescope (WSRT) by \citet{Garcia-Ruiz2002A} and the VLA by \citet{Uson2003A}.
 The observations by \citet{Uson2003A} form the basis of our work here.
-In terms of noise levels, it is the best resolved galaxy in our sample.
-It is also our only northern sky galaxy.
+In terms of noise levels, it is the best-resolved galaxy in our sample.
+It is also our only northern-sky galaxy.

-The zeroth moment map \ref{fig:UGC7321-doublemoment0} shows a well behaved, symmetric galaxy.
-Only at the outskirts is there some indication of warping, a feature already noted by \citet{Matthews2003A}, who also notes is flaring.
-Additionally, they find evidence that suggests the presence of a neutral gas halo.
+The zeroth-moment map in Figure \ref{fig:UGC7321} bottom-left shows a well-behaved, symmetric galaxy.
+Only at large radii is there some indication of warping, a feature already noted by \citet{Matthews2003A}, who also notes it is flaring.
+Additionally, they find evidence that suggests the presence of an \hi halo.
 We believe that this halo might be visible as the extended structure on the lower figure, between 0 and 110 arcseconds.

-The PV-diagram of the galaxy is asymmetric.
-The receding side looks more like a flat rotation curve than the approaching side, which continue to rise over much of the galaxy.
+The XV-diagram of the galaxy is asymmetric.
+The receding side clearly exhibits a flat rotation curve, but in contrast the approaching side continues to rise over much of the observed extent of the galaxy.